iamlmn/cnn-deep-learning/README.md

 # Deep-learning with CNNs

-My Collection of common deep learning projects and notes I have done over time!
+Collection of common deep learning projects and notes I have done/taken over time!

 To test, run `pip3 install -r requirements.txt` to install all the dependencies.